-A non-domestic stalking personal protection order (PPO) is a civil court order that is designed to protect you from someone who you do not have a family or household member relationship with.
+A non-domestic stalking personal protection order (PPO) is a civil court order that is designed to protect you from someone who with whom you do not have a family or household member relationship.

 back to topWho is eligible for a non-domestic stalking personal protection order?